-Looking for fundraising ideas for softball teams?
+Looking for softball fundraising ideas?
 Softball has become one of the most popular sports.
 Not only are there plenty of school softball teams, fast pitch teams, summer leagues and traveling teams, but there are also a number of co-ed softball teams and softball teams that cater to retired baseball players.
 Regardless of what type of softball league you belong to, the sport can be expensive.
 There are fees for team uniforms, new equipment, training tools, umpire fees, and for travel expenses or tournament entry fees.
-Therefore, many softball teams look for softball fundraising initiatives to earn extra money to support their sport.
+Therefore, many softball teams look for softball fundraisers to earn extra money to support their sport.

 There are many softball fundraising campaigns to consider.
 However, softball fundraising ideas that are fun for the players to participate in and cater to a specific need will work best.
 Make sure to explain the cause for the fundraiser, as people are more willing to contribute to help if they understand where the money is going.
 Below are some great examples of successful softball fundraisers.